 Pour yourself a glass of Blue Nun, stick a few KP Skips in a Rumbletums bowl and have a read.
 Hopefully, you’ll find something of interest.

-If you want to support PetrolBlog, please share what you have read on social media, leave a comment or make a donation via the homepage.
+If you want to support PetrolBlog, please share what you have read on social media, leave a comment or become a patron.

 Alternatively, if you want to drop us a line, get in touch via the contact page.